 If you were to use the US average monthly budget percentages budget method, you would first need to determine your after-tax monthly paycheck.
 From there, you would need to calculate what percentage of your income should be allocated towards each budget category.

-The budget categories include: housing, transportation, food, clothing, utilities, insurance, healthcare, debt payments, savings, and entertainment.
+The budget categories include: housing, transportation, food, clothing, utilities, cost of insurance (health insurance, life insurance, private mortgage insurance, annual homeowners insurance premiums, work insurance benefits), debt payments, long term savings, and entertainment.

 Once you have determined the percentage of your income that should be allocated to each category, you can begin to create your budget.